Darisia/SASCRiP/README.md

 ## edit_10xv1_fastq

-edit_10xv1_fastq prepares FastQ files, obtained using the 10xv1 sequencing chemistry, for input into Kallisto for pseudoalignment and quantification.
-The directory containing the FastQ files are input into edit_10xv1_fastq which searches for the RA FastQ file that contains both the UMI and transcript sequence.
+`edit_10xv1_fastq` prepares FastQ files, obtained using the 10xv1 sequencing chemistry, for input into Kallisto for pseudoalignment.
+The directory/s containing the FastQ files are input into `edit_10xv1_fastq` which searches for the RA FastQ file that contains both the UMI and transcript sequence.
 The UMI and Transcript sequences are separated into their own FastQ files.
-The directory containing all these FastQ files can be input into kallisto_bustools_count for further processing
+The directory/s containing all these FastQ files can be input into kallisto_bustools_count for further processing.
+The produced FastQ files will be saved in the same directory containing all the input FastQ files.

 #### Usage